rtedesco1197/Baseball-Analytics-Non-Parametric/README.md

 # BaseballAnalytics-NonParametric

-This analysis in R uses non-parametric statistical methods to answer three questions related to MLB analytics:
+This project uses non-parametric methods in R to answer three questions related to MLB analytics:

 1. What is the "best" baseball statistic?